-Peripheral artery disease (PAD) is obstruction of the arterial lumen resulting in decreased blood flow Flow Blood flows through the heart, arteries, capillaries, and veins in a closed, continuous circuit.
-Flow is the movement of volume per unit of time.
-Flow is affected by the pressure gradient and the resistance fluid encounters between 2 points.
-Vascular resistance is the opposition to flow, which is caused primarily by blood friction against vessel walls.
+Peripheral artery disease (PAD) is obstruction of the arterial lumen resulting in decreased blood flow Blood flow Blood flow refers to the movement of a certain volume of blood through the vasculature over a given unit of time (e.g., mL per minute).
 Vascular Resistance, Flow, and Mean Arterial Pressure to the distal limbs.
 The disease can be a result of atherosclerosis Atherosclerosis Atherosclerosis is a common form of arterial disease in which lipid deposition forms a plaque in the blood vessel walls.
 Atherosclerosis is an incurable disease, for which there are clearly defined risk factors that often can be reduced through a change in lifestyle and behavior of the patient.
 Atherosclerosis or thrombosis Thrombosis Formation and development of a thrombus or blood clot in the blood vessel.
 Epidemic Typhus.
 Patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship may be asymptomatic or have progressive claudication, skin Skin The skin, also referred to as the integumentary system, is the largest organ of the body.
 The skin is primarily composed of the epidermis (outer layer) and dermis (deep layer).
 The epidermis is primarily composed of keratinocytes that undergo rapid turnover, while the dermis contains dense layers of connective tissue.
 Skin: Structure and Functions discoloration, ischemic ulcers, or gangrene Gangrene Death and putrefaction of tissue usually due to a loss of blood supply.
 Small Bowel Obstruction.
 Onset may be insidious ( atherosclerosis Atherosclerosis Atherosclerosis is a common form of arterial disease in which lipid deposition forms a plaque in the blood vessel walls.
 Atherosclerosis is an incurable disease, for which there are clearly defined risk factors that often can be reduced through a change in lifestyle and behavior of the patient.
 Atherosclerosis) or abrupt ( thrombosis Thrombosis Formation and development of a thrombus or blood clot in the blood vessel.
 Epidemic Typhus).
 Diagnosis is made with the clinical history, exam, and measurement of the ankle-brachial index Ankle-brachial index Comparison of the blood pressure between the brachial artery and the posterior tibial artery.
 It is a predictor of peripheral arterial disease.
 Cardiovascular Examination.
 Imaging studies can determine the location and extent of the arterial disease.
 Treatment varies depending on the severity but can include lifestyle modifications, antiplatelet therapy, risk factor modifications, phosphodiesterase inhibitors Phosphodiesterase inhibitors Phosphodiesterase (PDE) inhibitors are a group of drugs that act by inhibiting PDE enzymes.
 Phosphodiesterase inhibitors have various mechanisms of action depending on the subtype of PDE targeted, but their main action is increasing the amount of intracellular cAMP or cGMP, which in turn results in physiologic effects such as reducing inflammation, promoting smooth muscle relaxation, and vasodilation.
 Phosphodiesterase Inhibitors, and revascularization Revascularization Thromboangiitis Obliterans (Buerger’s Disease).

 Peripheral artery disease (PAD) usually has the same causative factors as coronary and carotid disease.